OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-35.md

 # Isaiah Chapter 35

 ## Isaiah 35:1
-The wilderness and the desert will rejoice, and the desert will shout for joy and blossom; like the crocus
+The wilderness and the parched land shall be glad; the desert will rejoice and blossom abundantly, like the crocus.

 ## Isaiah 35:2
-It will blossom profusely and rejoice with joy and jubilation.
-The glory of Lebanon will be given to it, the majesty of Carmel and Sharon.
-They will see the glory of the Lord, the majesty of our God.
+It will burst into bloom and rejoice with great joy and singing.
+The glory of Lebanon will be bestowed upon it, the splendour of Carmel and Sharon.
+They shall see the glory of the Lord, the majesty of our God.

 ## Isaiah 35:3
-Strengthen the exhausted, and make the feeble strong.
+Strengthen the weak hands, and make firm the feeble knees.

 ## Isaiah 35:4
-Say to those with anxious heart, “Take courage, fear not.
-Behold, your God will come with vengeance; the retribution of God will come, but He will save you.”
+Say to those with anxious hearts, “Be strong, do not fear; behold, your God will come with vengeance, with divine retribution.
+He will come to save you.”

 ## Isaiah 35:5
-Then the eyes of those who are blind will be opened, and the ears of those who are deaf will be unstopped.
+Then the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped.

 ## Isaiah 35:6
-Then those who limp will leap like a deer, and the tongue of those who cannot speak will shout for joy.
-For waters will burst forth in the wilderness, and streams in the desert.
+Then the lame shall leap like a deer, and the tongue of the mute shall shout for joy.
+For waters shall gush forth in the wilderness, and streams in the desert.

 ## Isaiah 35:7
-The scorched land will become a pool and the thirsty ground springs of water;
-In the haunt of jackals, its resting place, grass becomes reeds and rushes.
+The burning sand shall become a pool, and the thirsty ground springs of water.
+In the haunt of jackals, where they once lay, grass, reeds, and rushes shall grow.

 ## Isaiah 35:8
-A highway will be there, a roadway, and it will be called the Highway of Holiness.
-The unclean will not travel on it, but it will be for the one who walks the way,
-And fools will not wander on it.
+And a highway shall be there, called the Way of Holiness.
+The unclean shall not travel on it, but it shall be for those who walk in that Way; fools shall not wander on it.

 ## Isaiah 35:9
-No lion will be there, nor will any vicious animal go up on it;
-They will not be found there.
-But the redeemed will walk there,
+No lion shall be there, nor shall any ravenous beast go up on it; they shall not be found there.
+But the redeemed shall walk there,

 ## Isaiah 35:10
-And the redeemed of the Lord will return and come to Zion with joyful shouting,
-And everlasting joy will be on their heads.
-They will find gladness and joy, and sorrow and sighing will flee away.
+and the ransomed of the Lord shall return and come to Zion with singing; everlasting joy shall crown their heads.
+Gladness and joy shall overtake them, and sorrow and sighing shall flee away.